 - What are classroom practices and policies regarding attendance?

-While there are no universal extensions of assignments or extended classroom absences permitted, the disability-related extension form allows you and your student to document your conversation regarding absences and/or assignment extensions.
+While there are no universal extensions of assignments or extended classroom absences permitted, the disability-related accommodation agreement allows you and your student to document your conversation regarding absences and/or assignment extensions.